zwin-project/zwin.dev/content/getting_started/installation/en.md

 1WMHH815K10424 device # OK
 ```

-If you see following output, you need to trust your PC on Meta Quest
+If you see following output, you need to allow USB debugging on Meta Quest.

 ```shell
 List of devices attached
 1WMHH815K10424 unauthorized # NG
 ```

-Install APK file to Meta Quest
+Install APK file to Meta Quest.

 ```shell
 $ adb install ./build/zen-mirror/zen-mirror.apk